aryaminus/saram/README.md

 [![Saram features](https://i.imgur.com/M9dAwPq.gif)](https://i.imgur.com/M9dAwPq.gif)

 **Note:**
-Mkae sure you have a OCR tool like `tesseract` and certain data value for comparing OCR, eg `tesseract-data-eng` along with `Pillow` and `Wand` for image conversion and loading which will be fetched during pip install
+Make sure you have a OCR tool like `tesseract` and certain data value for comparing OCR, eg `tesseract-data-eng` along with `Pillow` and `Wand` for image conversion and loading which will be fetched during pip install

 ## Installation